-- 3. In the Edit CC-SG Settings page, select the options for your CC-SG integration: - a.
+3. In the Edit CC-SG Settings page, select the options for your CC-SG integration:

+- a.
 Enable CC-SG Integration: select the checkbox, then add the CC-SG IP Address/Hostname. - b.
 Select CC-SG Cluster Mode if you have Primary and Secondary CC-SG units in a cluster configuration.
 Make sure the IP address of the Primary node is entered here. - c.
 Allow access for local users: select this option to allow local users to access even when CC-SG integration is enabled.
-When enabled, an additional checkbox appears on the Dominion User Station login page for users to select when they need to login locally. - 4.
-For the setting to take effect, you must log out of Dominion User Station, then login again with your CC-SG credentials.
-See Logging in with CC-SG Integration (on page 204).
+When enabled, an additional checkbox appears on the Dominion Enhanced User Station login page for users to select when they need to login locally. - d.
+Select Authentication via SmartCard Certificate to allow user to use SmartCard authentication method. - e.
+Select Allow launch of CC-SG Admin Client to access the CC-SG Admin Client. - 4.
+For the setting to take effect, you must log out of Dominion Enhanced User Station, then login again with your CC-SG credentials.
+See Logging in with CC-SG Integration (on page 209). - 5.
+The CC-SG user group by default has "Device Access, Change Preferences, and Launch the Port Scanner" permissions, but these can be modified by the admin user.
+"Take Screenshot" and "Record Scanner Snapshots" privileges can be added to this user group.